 If you want to save seeds, be mindful of other squash varieties and the distance required between them to prevent cross pollinating.

-Yellow Squash are usually ready to harvest at around 60 days.
+Summer Squash are usually ready to harvest at around 60 days.
 You want to pick them when they are about 6″ long.
 If they get too big, they do not taste as good, they can become bitter and tough.
-Livestock do happen to love overgrown squash.
+Livestock do happen to love overgrown squash so if they get too big for you, your animals will thank you for sharing.
 You can also save seeds from yellow squash that are too large to eat.
 Composting them is another great option.
 No reason for any to go to waste!

 Be sure to pick your yellow squash often for continual harvest.
-They tend to be prolific and you’ll likely have plenty to eat, share, and preserve.
+They tend to be great producers and you’ll likely have plenty to eat, share, and preserve.

 Growing yellow squash is so easy, even a baby can do it.